-The British response was harsh and with time escalated a conflict that became the American Revolution.
+The British response was harsh and, with time, escalated into a conflict that became the American Revolution.
 One of the responses was the intolerable acts (or Coercive Acts) that ended self-government in Massachusetts and closed Boston’s commerce.
 Colonists responded with more protests, now from all the other 13 colonies, and convened the First Continental Congress.

-The Boston Tea Party could have been just a small quarrel, but ended up becoming the first major act of defiance to British rule in America and rallied patriots across the 13 colonies to fight for independence.
+The Boston Tea Party could have been just a small quarrel, but it became the first significant act of defiance of British rule in America and rallied patriots across the 13 colonies to fight for independence.

 What is Massachusetts known for?
 Many people probably think of the stunning fall foliage.
-The fall foliage is a trademark of New England, and people come to the region from all over the world to see the bright colors of the leaves.
+The fall foliage in New England is a brand and a main attraction of the region.
+People come to the region from all over the world to see the bright colors of the leaves.

 Fall foliage season usually lasts about six weeks across all of New England, but it usually only stays for a week or two in a particular area.
 Thus, it is important to time your trip, so you don’t miss it.
-In Massachusetts, the fall foliage usually starts in the second half of September and peaks around Columbus day, but it really depends on the weather of each year.
+In Massachusetts, the fall foliage usually starts in the second half of September and peaks around Columbus day, but it depends on each year’s weather.